the-events-calendar/events-gutenberg/readme.md

 ### Changelog

+#### 0.3.0-alpha - TBD

+* Feature - Add Events Calendar PRO integration and make the editor take de default values from the Settings

 #### 0.2.9-alpha - 2018-09-21

 * Fix - Prevent empty diff on new event creation, allowing Meta to be saved